senselogic/FAIRSKILL/README.md

 The lost/won skill points of a player are proportional to the average normalized skill difference at the end of the game.

-If a player wins/looses with a higher/lower normalized score than the average normalized score of his team, his skill increases/decreases of a fraction of a ranking division, proportionally to the normalized average score difference.
+If a player wins/looses with a higher/lower normalized score than the average normalized score of his team, his skill increases/decreases by a fraction of a ranking division, proportionally to the normalized average score difference.

 If a player wins/looses with a higher/lower normalized score than a higher/lower skill player, his skill increases/decreases toward that skill, proportionally to the normalized score difference.